mypalmike/zigNeHe/README.md

 ## Requirements

-Tested with Zig version 0.5.0.
+Tested with Zig version 0.7.1.

 You will need to install glfw (see https://www.glfw.org/).
 On MacOS:

 ```
 $ brew install glfw
 ```

+On MacOS, you will also need to install XCode in order to get the OpenGL framework.

 ## Building and running